 2019 Lafite Rothschild was offered June 5 at 396 Euros per bottle ex-negociant, close to 16% under the original pricing for the 2018.
 Consumers complained at the discount, but quickly bought everything they could, causing prices to rise in the secondary market.

 2019 Carruades de Lafite – Flowers, cocoa, earth, cherries and tobacco leaf on the nose.
 The medium-bodied wine is refined, elegant and lifted, with a focus on the sweetness and purity in the fruits.
 Bright, polished, and classic in nature, this is a definitive look at the stylings of Lafite Rothschild.
-The wine was made from blending 68% Cabernet Sauvignon, 27% Merlot and 5% Cabernet Sauvignon.
+The wine was made from blending 68% Cabernet Sauvignon, 27% Merlot and 5% Cabernet Franc.
 93-95 Pts

 2019 Lynch Bages – Inky in color, with purple around the edges, the nose grabs you with its showy perfume of peppery black fruits, cassis, forest floor, mushroom, cedar, and cigar wrapper.
 Concentrated, full-bodied and mouth-filling, the wine hits every pocket of your palate.
 The ripe, soft, vibrant fruits come in layers.
 The berries are dark black and energetic.
 There is a touch of dust in the endnote with more of those juicy, sweet, seemingly never-ending black fruits.
 This hangs with the best vintages ever produced at Lynch Bages!
 96-98 Pts